SheepyChris/Fusion-Genesis/README.md

 - The Title screen has two options, Free will disable stage break and Arcade will enable it.
 - The Mode select screen chooses Easy, Medium and Hard chart difficulties to be loaded with the song afterwards.
 The down right option will change the player's scrolling speed (1x/1.5x/2x).
 - The Music select screen expects a song folder called `PIU Genesis` available from your game install or else it will not load.
 There is a secret mode that will load all songs that contains Edit difficulties, good luck finding it!
 If no songs are available with the selected difficulty, the theme will not progress further and stay at a black screen.
-- The additional `fusion` noteskin needs to set as your default noteskin in Options to be able to play with it.
+- The additional Fusion noteskin needs to set as your default noteskin in Options to be able to play with it.
 The game engine unfortunately does not scale it well at the original 320x240 resolution output, however it does scale and look pixel perfect at 640x480.